 ROME, Ga. — Chapter 11 debtor The Fairbanks Co. and the Official Committee of Asbestos Claimants for the case filed supplemental briefs March 26 in support of their candidate for future claimants’ representative (FCR), telling a Georgia federal bankruptcy court that he should be selected over candidates proposed by the U.S. Trustee’s Office because he is more qualified (In re The Fairbanks Company, No. 18-41768, N.D.
 Ga.
 Bkcy.).

-TRENTON, N.J. — An appeal over whether a bankruptcy judge erred in appointing a future claimants’ representative (FCR) for asbestos claimants in Duro Dyne National Corp.’s Chapter 11 case was put on hold Dec.
-31 by a New Jersey federal judge due to the partial shutdown of the federal government (Andrew R. Vara v.
+TRENTON, N.J. — The U.S. Trustee’s Office’s appeal of the appointment of a future claimants’ representative (FCR) for asbestos claimants in Duro Dyne National Corp.’s Chapter 11 case should be rejected on procedural grounds and because it lacks any merit, the debtor, Asbestos Claimants Committee and FCR say in a March 29 opposition brief in New Jersey federal court (Andrew R. Vara v.
 Duro Dyne National Corp., et al., No. 3:18-cv-15563, D. N.J.).

 WILMINGTON, Del. — A Delaware federal bankruptcy judge on March 26 ruled that affiliates of Chapter 11 debtor Imerys Talc America Inc. can tap into insurance coverage to defend against asbestos claims regardless of Imerys’ bankruptcy stay, on the condition that they win an adversary action filed by the debtor to keep the stay intact (In re: Imerys Talc America, Inc., et al., No. 1:19-bk-10289, D. Del.
 Bkcy.).